TechSavantis/polisparalela/site/content/thinks/tomangos-new-brand-identity.md

 ### 8. The final brand identity

-And here it is - the final brand identity design for Tomango.
+And here it is - the final brand identity design for Polis Paralela.

 ![](images/blog/brand-identity.jpg "The final brand identity design.")